christophenoel/argo-workflows/docs/design/sw_design.md

 This agent can forward logs to be saved and indexed for a future usage.
 Such solution can be provided by Fluentd (acting as the agent forwarding logs).
 Such logs can be forwarded to ElasticSearch (ELK) which supports storing, indexing and searching capabilities.
 ![](D:\env\gitprojects\OHDSA\argo-worfklows\docs\design\sw_design_resources\logging-with-node-agent.png)
 - **Role-Based Access Control (RBAC)**: Utilizes Kubernetes RBAC to control access to workflow execution and management.
+  All pods in a workflow run with the service account specified in workflow.spec.serviceAccountName, or if omitted.
+If omitted, the default sevice account is used.
+As this default service account is shared, it is not recommended to use the default service account but rather to use specific ones for the execution of the workflow.
+The Role only need access to argoproj.io resources, as the Argo Controller will manage the worklow and act on behalf of the user.

 For more detailed information, visit the [official Argo Workflows documentation](https://argoproj.github.io/argo-workflows/).